DarkseidAM/trailerfin_rust/README.md

 This is a rewrite of the original [Trailerfin](https://github.com/Pukabyte/trailerfin) by [Pukabyte](https://github.com/Pukabyte).

 ## Features
-* Scans directories for IMDb IDs and updates trailer links
+* Scans directories for IMDb IDs or TMDb IDs and updates trailer links
 * Fetches the latest trailer or video from IMDb
 * Supports scheduled automatic refreshes
 * Configurable via environment variables